goodekat/LIME-diagnostics-paper/README.md

 ## To Do

+  - Paper
       - Figure out discrepancies with old and new versions of the training data
-  - Finish filling in questions in ASA submission document
       - Rerun the lime explanations with the finalized training data
+      - Update all files in the submission folder
+  - Submission
+      - Add Heike’s ORCID ID
+      - Not required but “Authors are requested to suggest at least one recommended reviewer”
+      - Edit cover letter and upload
+      - Enter the name of the Editor you are submitting to.
       - Edit dataset descriptions in README and add to the readme.txt document for submission
-  - Update all files in the submission folder
       - Upload the files for submission and submit
   - Look into using renev

 # LIME Diagnostics Paper